 History

-In 1260, near Durbe there was a battle, in which the Lithuanian army caused a severe defeat to the forces of the Teutonic Order.
-At that time, the order stronghold did not exist yet, although perhaps three years later, a wooden watchtower was erected.
-The first historical mention about the brick castle dates back to 1397, so it can be supposed that it was erected around the middle of the 14th century.
-It was a safe place of refuge for the local population, travelers and marching troops.
-After the secularization of the Teutonic Order in Livonia, Durbe became part of the newly established Duchy of Courland and Semigallia, but it was not a significant stronghold, and none of the rulers undertook to expand it.
-For some time it was used as the seat of a lower rank officials and a warehouse.
-Eventually, due to the poor condition and war damages, it was abandoned during the Great Northern War.
+In 1260, a battle took place near Durbe (German: Durben), in which the Lithuanian army inflicted a severe defeat on the forces of the Teutonic Knights.
+At that time, the castle did not yet exist, although perhaps a wooden watchtower was built three years later.
+The first historical record of a stone castle dates back to 1387, so it was probably built around the mid-14th century.
+It was a safe place or refuge for the local population, travelers and marching troops.
+Administratively, it was subordinated to the commander of Goldingen.
+A settlement developed nearby, burned down in 1435 by the Samogitians.
+After the secularization of the Teutonic Order in Livonia, Durben became part of the newly established Duchy of Courland and Semigallia, but it was not an important building and none of the rulers undertook its expansion.
+For some time it was used as a residence for lower-level officials and a warehouse.
+Ultimately, due to its poor condition and war damage, the castle was abandoned during the Great Northern War and then demolished in order to obtain building materials for the neighboring settlement.

 Architecture